-For retail customers, the Fuel Adjustment Charge may appear as a charge or a credit on your monthly bill, depending on whether fuel costs for the period are higher or lower than the amount that is included in the base rate.
+For retail customers, the Fuel Adjustment Charge is calculated monthly and may appear as a charge or a credit on your monthly bill, depending on whether fuel costs for the period are higher or lower than the amount that is included in the base rate.
 It includes:

-- Generated Power Costs––fuel costs associated with CPS Energy’s nuclear, coal, and natural gas units
+- Generated Power Costs, which are fuel costs associated with CPS Energy’s nuclear, coal, and natural gas units

-- Renewable Power Costs––renewable energy purchases of wind, solar, and landfill gas
+- Renewable Power Costs, which are renewable energy purchases of wind, solar, and landfill gas

-- Market Power Purchases––purchases from the open market
+- Market Power Purchases, which are purchases from the open market

-- Save for Tomorrow Energy Plan (STEP)––recovers portion of costs associated with energy efficiency programs.
+- Sustainable for Tomorrow Energy Plan (STEP), which recovers a portion of costs associated with energy efficiency programs.
 For more information, please visit: cpsenergy.com/STEP

 - Electric Reliability Council of Texas (ERCOT) administrative fee